syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/kanban/EJ2_ASP.NETCORE/drag-and-drop.md

 Drag and drop the card from one kanban to another kanban and vice versa.
 This can be achieved by specifying the `externalDropId` property which is used to specify the id of the dropped kanban element and the `dragStop` event which is used to delete the card on dragged Kanban and add the card on dropped Kanban using the `deleteCard` and `addCard` public methods.

-> Before adding a card to dropped kanban, you can manually change the card data `headerField` when the same card data `headerField` is dropped to another Kanban.
+N> Before adding a card to dropped kanban, you can manually change the card data `headerField` when the same card data `headerField` is dropped to another Kanban.

 In the following example, Drag the card from one Kanban and drop it into another kanban using the `dragStop` event.
 In this event, remove the card from the dragged Kanban by using the `deleteCard` public method and add the card to the dropped Kanban by using the `addCard` public method.